 My knees gave out completely, dropping me to the ground to accept this unworldly embrace.
 I cried and collapsed as my hands explored and felt his little body.
 His face, his birthmarks, the way his hair smelled and his bright little eyes were just as they were.
 He was here.
 It was him.
 My boy.
 My heart.
 My love.

-After several minutes of just holding him I raised my questioning face to the man in the robe.
+After several minutes of just holding him, I raised my questioning face to the man in the robe.

 “I appreciate that.
 And I can see that you are being completely honest with me.” he sounded so very sincere.
 “You may take your son home now and enjoy the rest of both your lives, and I ask only one thing.
 In one year I will visit you.
 At this time I will make one single request.
 You must do that one thing for me.
 It will be a small simple errand.
-It is the only thing I ask in return for your wonderful boy.”
+It is the only thing I ask in return for my graciousness.”

 “Yes.”
 I said simply.